tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## Apache Ant

 Apache Ant is a command line tool that is used to automate the build and deployment of applications.
 This plug-in calls the Ant executable to run one or more targets defined in a specified Ant script file, and is very useful for quickly integrating legacy automation into your UrbanCode Deploy Processes.
-IBM UrbanCode Deploy agents include a distribution of Ant, which is used by default, but other versions can be used by providing the path to the Ant installation directory in your Process Step. **Platform Support:**
+IBM UrbanCode Deploy agents include a distribution of Ant, which is used by default, but other versions can be used by providing the path to the Ant installation directory in your Process Step.

 ---

 |Back to ...||Apache Ant |Latest Version|
 | :---: | :---: | :---: | :---: |
 |[All Plugins](../index.md)|[Top](#contents)|[Readme](Ant/README.md)|[9.1127374](https://raw.githubusercontent.com/UrbanCode/IBM-UCD-PLUGINS/main/files/Ant/ucd-Ant-9.1127374.zip)|